TheJacksonLaboratory/geneweaver-legacy/README.md

 responding to requests.
 After you have installed and configured an instance of RabbitMQ you can start the RabbitMQ service with a command like:

-    sudo rabbitmq-server start
+    rabbitmqctl start

 Before we start up celery we need to make sure that it points to our RabbitMQ instance.
-For my development instance this meant editing `tools/celery.py` with the following values:
+For my development instance this meant editing `tools/celeryapp.py` with the following values:

     BROKER_URL = 'amqp://guest@localhost//'